IC vs MNT Dream11 Team Prediction: All You Need To Know

 IC vs MNT Dream11 Team Predictions, Fantasy Cricket Tips Legends League Cricket 2022

-TOSS: The Legends League Cricket toss between India Capitals and Manipal Tigers will take place at 7:00 PM IST – September 29.
-Also Read - Legends League Cricket: Bhilwara Kings’ Royal Show Trounce Gujarat Giants
+TOSS: The Legends League Cricket toss between India Capitals and Manipal Tigers will take place at 7:00 PM IST – October 01.

-Time: 7:30 PM IST.
-Also Read - Highlights Gujarat Giants vs Manipal Tigers LLC Cricket Update 2022: Match Called Off Due to Heavy Rain

 IC vs MNT Dream11 Team